luango24/ai-invoice-analyzer/README.md

 Configuration fields explained:

-Setting,Description
+Setting: Description
-SecretJsonFile,Full path to your Google API credentials JSON.
+SecretJsonFile: Full path to your Google API credentials JSON.
 This file never goes into Git.
-QueryString,"Gmail search query used to locate invoice emails (e.g., filter by date, attachments, or sender)."
+QueryString: "Gmail search query used to locate invoice emails (e.g., filter by date, attachments, or sender)."
-ModelName,Name of the model to use in Ollama (must match ollama pull <model>).
+ModelName: Name of the model to use in Ollama (must match ollama pull <model>).
-BaseAddress,URL where Ollama is running locally.
+BaseAddress: URL where Ollama is running locally.
-RequestTimeoutMinutes,Timeout for AI categorization and summarization.
+RequestTimeoutMinutes: Timeout for AI categorization and summarization.
-WorkingFolder,Folder used to store downloaded PDFs and intermediate files.
+WorkingFolder: Folder used to store downloaded PDFs and intermediate files.
-TaskCounter,Parallelism level for PDF parsing.
+TaskCounter: Parallelism level for PDF parsing.
-PrompCounter,Parallelism level for AI calls (SemaphoreSlim).
+PrompCounter: Parallelism level for AI calls (SemaphoreSlim).
-DownloadInvoice,true = download PDFs from Gmail; false = process only local PDFs.
+DownloadInvoice: true = download PDFs from Gmail; false = process only local PDFs.

 📝 License